Objestures: Everyday Objects Meet Mid-Air Gestures for Expressive Interaction: User Study

-There were three dependent variables: \textit{Error}, \textit{Movement}, and \textit{Time}. {Error} for the \textsc{Scaling} task is defined as $|1 - \frac{\text{manipulated scale}}{\text{target scale}}|$ in percentage (\%), where scale is measured by the cube's side length.
-For the \textsc{Rotation} task, {Error} is defined as $|\text{manipulated angle} - \text{target angle}|$, measured in degrees (°). \textit{Movement} for both \textsc{Scaling} and \textsc{Rotation} tasks is the total distance moved by both arms during a trial, measured by wrist movement, in meters (m). \textit{Time} is the duration in seconds (s) from when the cube appears to when it is released by the user after manipulation.
+\mySubsub{Dependent Variables} For \textsc{Scaling}, \textit{Error} is defined as $|1 - \frac{\text{manipulated scale}}{\text{target scale}}|$ in percentage (\%), where scale is measured by the cube's side length.
+For \textsc{Rotation}, Error is defined as $|\text{manipulated angle} - \text{target angle}|$, measured in degrees (°).
+For both Tasks, \textit{Movement} is the total distance moved by both arms during a trial, calculated as the cumulative translational distance of the wrists in meters (m); \textit{Time} is the duration in seconds (s) from when the cube appears to when it is released by the user after manipulation.
+We formulated the following hypotheses regarding the main effects of {Approach}: \begin{itemize}[label=\textbullet,leftmargin=*] \itemsep{0em} \item {H1:} We expect \textsc{Obj} to yield lower Error than \textsc{NObj} due to physical guidance.
+Neither \textsc{Obj} nor \textsc{NObj} is expected to perform significantly worse than \textsc{Hands}. \item {H2:} We expect both \textsc{Obj} and \textsc{NObj} to reduce Movement relative to \textsc{Hands} as they separate the roles of targeting (dominant hand) and manipulation (non-dominant hand).
+We expect no significant difference between \textsc{Obj} and \textsc{NObj} due to similar interaction logic. \item {H3:} We expect \textsc{Obj} and \textsc{NObj} to show Time performance comparable to, or faster than, \textsc{Hands}, as separating hand roles may reduce coordination demands. \end{itemize}

+\mySubsub{Trials} Each trial is one of four types: \textsc{Near}-\textsc{Scaling} (NS), \textsc{Near}-\textsc{Rotation} (NR), \textsc{Far}-\textsc{Scaling} (FS), or \textsc{Far}-\textsc{Rotation} (FR).
+Two consecutive trials of the same type (e.g., 2~NS) form a pair.
+To minimize clutching (i.e., the need to reset hand positions), each pair alternates between opposite manipulation directions (e.g., scale-up then scale-down).
+Four pairs (one per type) in random order form a block (e.g., 2~NS $\rightarrow$ 2~FR $\rightarrow$ 2~FS $\rightarrow$ 2~NR).
+This design ensures equal exposure to each type, preventing the overrepresentation of any single type (e.g., 4~NS), while introducing randomness to counteract within-block order effects.

+For each Approach, participants complete two training blocks followed by three test blocks from which data are included in the statistical analysis.
+To mitigate order effects, the three Approaches are fully counterbalanced, with two participants assigned to each of the six permutations.
+Aside from training, the design yields 12 participants $\times$ 3 Approaches $\times$ 3 blocks $\times$ 8 trials/block = 864 trials.